A Start in Life (charity): History

-The charity was founded in 1923 by William Thompson (New South Wales politician).
-Following the death of his son Horace on the Western Front in World War I, William recognised the need to support children of Masons who been impacted by the war.
-In 1922, he established the William Thompson Masonic School at Baulkham Hills.
-In 1923 he founded the charity, originally named The NSW Masonic Schools Welfare Fund.
+A Start in Life was founded in 1923 by William Thompson (New South Wales politician), a New South Wales politician and Grand Master of the United Grand Lodge of New South Wales.
+Following the death of his son on the Western Front during the First World War, Thompson was moved by the number of children left orphaned by the conflict.
+In 1922 he established the William Thompson Masonic School at Baulkham Hills, providing care and education for children who had lost parents to the war.
+The following year, in 1923, he founded the charity under its original name, The NSW Masonic Schools Welfare Fund, to extend that support more broadly to the children of affected Masonic families.

-As government welfare and community needs changed over the following years, the charity's constitution was expanded in 1972 to provide educational support to any youth deemed to be in necessitous circumstances, regardless of race, creed, affiliation or any other attributes or backgrounds.
-At this time, the charity also changed its name to A Start in Life.
+As government welfare expanded and social needs evolved over the following decades, the charity broadened its scope.
+In 1972, the constitution was formally amended to extend educational support to any young Australian experiencing financial hardship, regardless of race, religion, Masonic affiliation, or any other background.
+The charity adopted its current name, A Start in Life, at this time.